darideveloper/cancun-concierge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Full website with multiple pages, multilanguaje and payments with stripe.
+The page its only vanilla js, but use an flask api for generate stripe payment page
 Pages:

 ### Home
-[![home](screenshots/home.gif)](https://darideveloper.github.io/cancun-concierge/en/)
+(wait for the image to load) [![home](screenshots/home.gif)](https://darideveloper.github.io/cancun-concierge/en/)

 ### Services
-[![home](screenshots/services.gif)](https://darideveloper.github.io/cancun-concierge/en/services/)
+(wait for the image to load) [![home](screenshots/services.gif)](https://darideveloper.github.io/cancun-concierge/en/services/)

 ### Transportation
-[![home](screenshots/transportation.gif)](https://darideveloper.github.io/cancun-concierge/en/transportation/)
+(wait for the image to load) [![home](screenshots/transportation.gif)](https://darideveloper.github.io/cancun-concierge/en/transportation/)

 ### Social responsability
-[![home](screenshots/social-responsability.gif)](https://darideveloper.github.io/cancun-concierge/en/social/)
+(wait for the image to load) [![home](screenshots/social-responsability.gif)](https://darideveloper.github.io/cancun-concierge/en/social/)

 ### Menu of services
-[![home](screenshots/menu-of-services.gif)](https://darideveloper.github.io/cancun-concierge/menu-of-services/)
+(wait for the image to load) [![home](screenshots/menu-of-services.gif)](https://darideveloper.github.io/cancun-concierge/menu-of-services/)

 ### Rivera getaway
-[![home](screenshots/rivera-getaway.gif)](https://darideveloper.github.io/cancun-concierge/rivera-getaway/)
+Payments
+(wait for the image to load) [![home](screenshots/rivera-getaway.gif)](https://darideveloper.github.io/cancun-concierge/rivera-getaway/)